An update on assisted dying legislation in Westminster and the Scottish Parliament

 A summary of how assisted dying legislation is progressing in Westminster and the Scottish Parliament, and what happens next.

-This week, a committee of MPs heard views from a range of experts on the Terminally Ill Adults (End of Life) Bill.
-This article rounds up all you need to know about the bills in Westminster and the Scottish Parliament, and the next steps.
+This article provides a summary of all you need to know about the bills in Westminster and the Scottish Parliament, and the next steps.

 What we think